 Looking for more eye-related tips?
 Visit our 7 Quick Summer Eye Safety Tips blog!

-Back in 2003, the National Eye Institute (NEI) chose May to be Healthy Vision Month in an effort to encourage Americans to prioritize eye health and safety.
-At first glance 2003 doesn’t sound too long ago, but so far we’ve celebrated Healthy Vision Month 17 times including this month.
+All the way back in 2003, the National Eye Institute (NEI) chose May to be Healthy Vision Month in an effort to encourage Americans to prioritize eye health and safety.
+At first glance 2003 doesn’t seem to be too long ago, but so far we’ve celebrated Healthy Vision Month 19 times including this month.

 Table of Contents:

 As we all know, healthy foods are important for much more than just eye health.
 Maintaining a healthy and balanced diet promotes better overall health, as well as a plethora of other benefits.
 We’re certainly not implying that a balanced diet will prevent everything, but there are numerous benefits to reap from a well-structured and monitored diet.

 According to WebMD.com, some of the nutrients directly tied to eye health are:

 Found in fruits and vegetables, such as oranges, kale, and strawberries.
 The recommended daily allowance for men is 90mg, and 70mg for women.
 1 large orange typically contains around 97mg.

 Found in eggs, meat, nuts, and whole grains.
 The recommended daily allowance for men is 11mg, and 8mg for women.
 100 grams (1 cup) of cashews typically contains around 5.5mg.

 Found in vegetables such as spinach, kale, and broccoli.
 There currently is not a recommended daily allowance for lutein or zeaxanthin.
 Although there is not an official RDA, professionals suggest daily intake of around 10mg of lutein, and 2mg per day of zeaxanthin.